All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Latest Posts/ Sauces and Dressings/ Vegetarian

 Ingredients

-• 1 spring garlic, finely sliced, for serving
+• 1 sprig of green (spring) garlic, finely sliced, for garnish

 • 3 tablespoons cassava flour